Countly/countly-sdk-android/README.md

 * **Questions?** [Ask in our Community forum](http://community.count.ly)

 ## What's Countly?
-[Countly](http://count.ly) is an innovative, real-time, open source mobile analytics application.
+[Countly](http://count.ly) is an innovative, real-time, Open source mobile analytics application.
 It collects data from mobile devices, and visualizes this information to analyze mobile application usage and end-user behavior.
 There are two parts of Countly: the server that collects and analyzes data, and mobile SDK that sends this data.
 Both parts are open source with different licensing terms.

 ## About